 Industrial Thermometers Information

-- When choosing a liquid or gas-filled thermometer, there are several things to consider, including:
+When choosing a liquid or gas-filled thermometer, there are several parameters to consider, including:

-- Mercury is commonly used to fill thermometers due to its thermal expansion characteristics
+Material in tube: gas or liquid — Mercury is commonly used to fill thermometers due to its thermal expansion characteristics.
+Red alcohol spirit fill is a fill choice that is safer than mercury.

-- Metal tubes are best for more rugged applications.
+Material of tube: glass or metal — Glass is more common, but metal tubes are best for more rugged applications.
 Stainless steel is often used to prevent corrosion and to allow for thermometer mounting.

 h = Volume / Area = b * Vo (T - To) / A